Top 10 Route 66 Attractions

 2. Cozy Dog Drive In, Springfield, Ill.

 One of the pioneers of the now-classic American treat, the Cozy Dog Drive In has been serving up corndogs on Route 66 for decades.
-Opening a few years after the first Cozy Dog was served at the Illinois State Fair in 1946, the Waldmire family began serving up this quick and easy hot dog on a stick ever since.
+Opening a few years after the first Cozy Dog was served at the Illinois State Fair in 1946, the Waldmire family has been serving up this quick and easy hot dog on a stick ever since.